AdireddiChL/Design-Lab/README.md

 ## Installing the required packages

-- if there is a virtual environment istalled in the system follow the bellow commands
+- if there is a virtual environment installed in the system follow the bellow commands
 	``` bash
 	python3 -m venv venv/
 	source venv/bin/activate